 Most event managers and agencies fear live streaming for two reasons: first, it’s expensive to produce and second, it will decimate the attendance of their conference/event.
-Granted, it’s not cheap to execute high-quality live stream.
+Granted, it’s not cheap to execute a high-quality live stream.
 But nowadays with the rise of new video technologies and quality equipment being more available, it’s much more manageable.
-There’s no reason not to include live stream in the overall event production budget.
+There’s no reason not to include a live stream in the overall event production budget.
 The second fear, the one about live stream ‘stealing’ people from actually sitting at the conference, is irrational!
-If your brand is relevant, people will have the angst of missing out something important.
+If your brand is relevant, people will have the angst of missing out on something important.
 Jim Tobben, president of Ignite Social Media, revealed back in 2016.: “If people are watching a live stream, it actually makes them want to attend more because people love the value of a physical event.”
 Also, don’t exclude people who are interested in the conference topic, but reside far away from your event location.
 Allow them to get your message.
 Then grab their attention and make them your biggest fans and advocates.
-Live stream can cultivate conversations between customers.
+Live streaming can cultivate conversations between customers.
 Still, there’s nothing quite like having the customer next to you, so you can show and pitch them your product or service.
 Livestreaming allows you to bring the customer to your home territory.

 Enterprise conferences are growing faster than almost any other industry.
 In a recent study from Livestream.com, sales execs claim that events are the highest performing channel in terms of new lead generation and pipeline acceleration.
-Companies and brands are starting to realize this more and more, so it’s essential for them to tailor a perfect fit event.
+Companies and brands are starting to realize this more and more, so it’s essential for them to tailor a perfect-fit event.
 Live streaming is just one piece of the puzzle.
 And like everything else it has to be executed perfectly and provide additional value for the viewer.
 Just make sure not to impair the experience of the in-house audience!
 The video production crew has to be inconspicuous while creating an online experience for the viewers.
 So finding an experienced video company and pairing them with seasoned event production team is vital for a smooth operation.

 What are key points to remember while contemplating to live stream your event?